linesd/minimize/README.md

 ## minimize usage

 The minimize function can be found at `optimizer/minimize.py` and is called according to the following definition.
-An example of its usage follows follows.
+An example of its usage follows.

 ```
 Xs, convergence, i = minimize(f, X, length, args=(), reduction=None, verbose=True)